dotnet/source-build/Documentation/README.md

 The produced runtime will be under `bin/obj/{architecture}/{configuration}/blob-feed/packages`.

-Go to that folder and just run the installer.
-Then create a new .NET Core project:
+Now create a new .NET Core project:
 ```console
 dotnet new Console -o source-build-test
 ```